 How to Read a Restaurant Receipt

-If I had ordered from the menu, I could expect to see a small cover charge (coperto), and numbers in the left column corresponding to the items on the list.
+If you order from the a la carte menu, you could expect to see a small cover charge (coperto), and numbers in the left column corresponding to the items on the list.
 Service might be included in the price (as it is in the fixed price option), or it may be broken out separately.